 Color can make emails and other written materials 39% more memorable and infinitely more enjoyable.

 For example, official company documents like long contracts and policies are know joy killers.
 Studies (which I link in the footer btw) have shown that reading official documents like contracts or policies can be 80% faster with color.
+(Sources)

 And if it goes by faster that means it’s less painful:)

-Visual Learning Statistics, Facts and Trends for 2024- FAQ
+Visual Learning Statistics, Facts and Trends for 2025- FAQ

-What is Visual Learning (Definition)?
+What is Visual Learning (Definition and Meaning)?

 Definition: Visual learning is a learning style where people learn best when information is presented visually, such as through diagrams, charts, videos, or color-coded notes.